Hugs and Autism.

 Or being the kiddo who wants hugs and wondering why your mom doesn’t give the same amount of affection you see other kids receiving.

-The number of different scenarios in which this plays out effects all types of relationships within families, relationships between significant others, and friendships.
+The number of different scenarios in which this plays out affects all types of relationships within families, relationships between significant others, and friendships.

 (Just a note, some folks with autism are okay with hugs.
 It is just like everything else, dependent on the individual.)